JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 1. Tumor Tissue or Cell Lysate Preparation: Tumor cells are harvested from the patient as intact tissue sections.
     - A biopsy or resected tumor sample is obtained from the patient.
     - Tissue sections are cut into slices like for a pathology slide approximately 1-2 cells thick to increase the likelihood of success.
+Likely hundreds or thousands of slices need to be cut.
 2. UV Laser Exposure in a Grid Pattern:
     - A UV laser (e.g., excimer or femtosecond laser) or X ray laser with a photomask is used to create precise antigen fragments by exposing the sample to a predetermined grid pattern.
     - The pathology slice could be cut while frozen or thawed.
 Like the size of the fragments, this must be determined empirically along with when to introduce the fragmentation buffer.